joy-celeste/nikki-db/README.md

 ### Milestone 2: Beta of newest suits + current wardrobe
 - [ ] Invest in ways to reduce image theft (for Paper's sake, not mine)
 - [ ] Upload wardrobe file - load into simulator
-- [ ] Create search function - lazy load on stop typing
+- [ ] Search function - lazy load on stop typing
 - [ ] Search by ID (with category prefix)
 - [ ] Search by ID (without category prefix)
 - [ ] Search by item name